selfxyz/tee-monorepo/cli/oyster-cvm/Readme.md

 - `--job-id` (-j): The ID of the job to stop
 - `--wallet-private-key`: Wallet private key for transaction signing

+#### `withdraw`
+Withdraws USDC funds from an existing job.
+The command will first attempt to settle the job and then ensure a buffer balance is maintained for future operations.

+Required args:
+- `--job-id` (-j): The ID of the job to withdraw funds from
+- `--wallet-private-key`: Wallet private key for transaction signing
+- Either:
+  - `--amount` (-a): Amount to withdraw in USDC (minimum 0.000001 USDC)
+  - `--max`: Withdraw maximum available amount while maintaining required buffer

+Note: A buffer balance of 7 minutes worth of job rate will be maintained to ensure smooth operation.

 ### Example

 ```bash